Graduate Entry Nursing FAQs

 What is the MAT?
 Why is the GRE preferred over the MAT?

 MAT stands for the Miller Analogy Test.
 It is similar to the GRE in that it assesses quantitative and verbal skills and reasoning.
 It is different in that there is one score, all of the questions are analogy format, and it does not have a separate analytical writing section.
-The Admission Committee prefers the GRE because:
+While the GRE/MAT test scores are not required to apply, the scores may be requested for an admission decision and the Admission Committee prefers the GRE because:

 - It provides scores reflecting three different aspects of students’ abilities (verbal, quantitative, analytical).